arcadiapage/arcadiapage.github.io/_posts/2026-02-06-moving-through-life-and-dreams.md

 When desire is put into its proper place and proportion, it becomes direction.
 When desire goes from being a devouring presence to a secure and gentle voice of navigation and admiration, it’s astoundingly beautiful.
 Like the man standing in the river, sensing the flow of life, with his naturalness as his crown.

+Desire works best when it serves life instead of trying to bite into it and own it,

 This masculine part of me that was undifferentiated, carrying a lot, and always desiring more, finally found freedom.
 And that’s not even touching the underlying racial symbolism.
 It’s a kind of freedom of the inner self that runs too deep to fathom.

  # A Ridiculous Parody